clseibold/ZeroNet-Dev-Center/tutorials/TheBasics.md

 ## How Zites Are Kept Secure

 ZeroNet secures zites by using private and public keys, the public key being your zite's address.
 The private key is always kept on your computer, in the `users.json` file under the `ZeroNet_Root/data` directory.
-This private key is used to create a digital signature and encrypt the hash of the `content.json` file in its current state (excluding the digital signature).
+This private key is used to create a digital signature and encrypt the hash of the `content.json` file in its current state (excluding the digital signature stored in the file).
 This digital signature (and encrypted hash) is then stored in this file.
 When a visitor downloads the file, they first decrypt the digital signature with the zite's public key (the zite's address).
 Then, they verify the file by comparing the hash of the file with the hash that has been decrypted and sent via the digital signature.

 This keeps your zite secure because the only person who can create the digital signature that holds the hash of the `content.json` file is the person with the private key - the zite owner.

 ## Publishing Your Zite

 In order to publish your zite, you simply sign your `content.json` file and click `publish` in the sidebar.
 These buttons are located in the sidebar under the `This is my site` section.
 If you do not have any peers, you do not need to click publish.
-Publish only sends the `content.json` file to other peers.
-Without peers, there is no need because these peers will download your zite from your computer.
+Publishing sends the `content.json` file to other peers.
+Without peers, there is no need because these peers will download your zite from your computer when they go to visit your zite.

 ## Keeping Your Zite Online

 In order to keep your zite online, you need peers that are reliable and always on.
-If your computer will not be connected to ZeroNet all the time, you will have to either have enough people to ensure your peer count won't go down to zero when you are offline, or you will have to find *at least* one peer that will always be online.
+If your computer will not be connected to ZeroNet all the time, you will have to either have enough peers to ensure your peer count won't go down to zero when you are offline, or you will have to find *at least* one peer that will always be online.

 It may be a good idea to seed your zite by ZeroNet proxies, for example [bit.surf](http://bit.surf:43110).
 To do this, you simply visit your zite using the proxy of your choosing.
 This will help keep your zite online by having another computer seed the zite. [bit.surf](http://bit.surf:43110) is a good choice if you want your zite picked up by ZeroNet search engines like [RVRE](/rvre.bit).